Slack snags corporate directory startup Rimeto to up its people search game – TechCrunch

-For the second time in less than 24 hours, an enterprise company bought an early stage startup.
+For the second time in less than 24 hours, an enterprise company bought an early-stage startup.
 Yesterday afternoon DocuSign acquired Liveoak, and this morning Slack announced it was buying corporate directory startup Rimeto, which should help employees find people inside the organization who match a specific set of criteria from inside Slack.

 The companies did not share the purchase price.